 TripAdvisor (TA) has had a long and arguably jaded history and has always been plagued by fake reviews in a business model that demands quantity rather than authenticity.
-The London Times said that a third of TripAdvisor reviews are fake (see below).
+The Times of London said that a third of TripAdvisor reviews are fake.

-The company too has never achieved a viable business model, fancying itself everything from an accommodation and activity reseller to booking portal, all with very limited success.
+TripAdvisor too has never achieved a viable business model, fancying itself everything from an accommodation and activity reseller to a booking portal, all with limited success.
+TA also blamed Google for their rapid decline, which may in part be true.

-TripAdvisor just dismissed one-half of its employees in the latest shake-up.
+In 2020 TripAdvisor dismissed one-half of its employees in a shake-up.

-Those remaining have taken a pay cut.
-And the company’s stock price has fallen from $110 about five years ago to less than $17 today.
-That in spite of their CEO assuring investors that their Fork restaurant reservations and Viator activity businesses will survive.
+Those remaining had to take a pay cut.
+And the company’s stock price has fallen from $110 about five years ago to $27 today.
+That in spite of their CEO assuring investors that The Fork restaurant reservations and Viator activity businesses will survive.
 TA just merged their restaurant and accommodations teams and businesses.

 How are you feeling about TripAdvisor these days?

-It sounds like most of us are not going there anymore.
-As a result, what once was big is now getting smaller and less relevant.
+It sounds like many of us are not going there so much anymore.
+As a result, what once was big and powerful is now getting smaller and somewhat less relevant.

-The London Times wrote “A third of TripAdvisor reviews are fake…” They said that top-rated hosts have up to twice as many fake reviews as lower-rated ones.
+At the same time, The Times wrote “A third of TripAdvisor reviews are fake…” They said that top-rated hosts have up to twice as many fake reviews as lower-rated ones.
 “Hotels and restaurants are trying to cheat their way to the top of TripAdvisor.”
 TripAdvisor has an alleged zero-tolerance fraud policy.
 You tell us, how could both of these be true?

-It is not uncommon to find up to 40% of a given hotel’s TripAdvisor reviews being tagged “unreliable.”
+It is not uncommon to find up to 40% of a given hotel’s TripAdvisor reviews being tagged “unreliable” using a review checker like Fakespot.
 Try checking yourself and see.
 Top reviews yield significantly more business, and fake reviews can be purchased in order to make money at our expense.
-TripAdvisor never chose to do anything about this.
+TripAdvisor and other companies in the review space have been lax in doing anything about this.

 Beat of Hawaii was one of the first to write about TripAdvisor reviews and fraud in January 2009 (articles below).
 That was republished in the US, Australia, and Europe.
 Here’s what we first said: